Brightspace/Postman-Collections/NotificationSettings/readme.md

 To perform requests in this collection you need to update the following Collection Variables:

 - accesstoken - Your Brightspace OAuth2.0 Access Token
+- refreshtoken - Your Brightspace OAuth2.0 Refresh Token
 - BrightspaceDomain - Your Brightspace Domain address (e.g. https://devcop.brightspace.com)

+It is recommended to paste your values in the "Current Value" field of each Collection Variable.

+Note: accesstoken and refreshtoken retrieval is explained in the "Get Initial Token" Collection.
+If you need to get a new Access Token then run the "Request a New Access Token and Refresh Token" request provided in this collection.

+Note: the lpversion variable is pre-set to 1.28 in this Collection.

 #### Step 2 - Run SETUP